-- Rivaroxaban film-coated tablets 2.5, 10, 15 and 20mg product-specific bioequivalence guidance - 13 Disclaimer:
+Rivaroxaban film-coated tablets 2.5, 10, 15 and 20mg product-specific bioequivalence guidance

+Disclaimer:

-- 14 This guidance should not be understood as being legally enforceable and is without prejudice to the need to ensure that the data submitted in support of a - marketing authorisation application complies with the appropriate scientific, regulatory and legal requirements. - 17 Requirements for bioequivalence demonstration (PKWP)
+This guidance should not be understood as being legally enforceable and is without prejudice to the need to ensure that the data submitted in support of a marketing authorisation application complies with the appropriate scientific, regulatory and legal requirements.

+Requirements for bioequivalence demonstration (PKWP)

 BCS Classification BCS Class: I III Neither of the two Background: rivaroxaban may be considered a low solubility compound.
-BE Study design single dose in case a BCS biowaiver is not feasible or applied cross-over healthy volunteers Background: fasting study for the lower strengths, fed study for the higher strengths.
-Strength: 10 mg and 20 mg.
-Background: highest strength for a drug with linear pharmacokinetics and low solubility.
+Bioequivalence study design in case a BCS biowaiver is not feasible or applied single dose cross-over healthy volunteers ☐ Issting ☐ fed ☐ both ☐ either fasting or fed Background: since there is a different food effect resulting in different food recommendations for the lower (2.5 and 10 mg) and the higher (15 and 20 mg) strengths, fasting study should be conducted for the lower strengths, and fed study for the higher strengths.

+Strength: 10 mg and 20 mg Background: highest strength for a drug with linear pharmacokinetics and low solubility.
 Due to the different food effect at different strengths, studies with two strengths are required.
-Number of studies: two single dose studies.
-Background: since there is a different food effect resulting in different food recommendations for the lower (2.5 and 10 mg) and the higher (15 and 20 mg) strengths, two studies are required.
-One study under fasting conditions with the 10 mg strength and one study under fed conditions with the 20 mg strength are recommended.
-Analyte □ parent □ metabolite □ both □ plasma/serum □ blood □ urine Enantioselective analytical method: ☐ yes ☒ no Bioequivalence assessment Main pharmacokinetic variables: AUC {0-t} , Cmax 90% confidence interval: 80.00 - 125.00%
+Number of studies: two single dose studies Background: one single dose study under fasting conditions with the 10 mg strength and one single dose study under fed conditions with the 20 mg strength.
+Analyte □ parent □ metabolite □ both □ plasma/serum □ blood □ urine Enantioselective analytical method: ☐ yes ☒ no Bioequivalence assessment Main pharmacokinetic variables: AUC {0-t} and C {max} 90% confidence interval: 80.00 - 125.00%

 ^{} As intra-subject variability of the reference product has not been reviewed to elaborate this product-specific bioequivalence guideline, it is not possible to recommend at this stage the use of a replicate design to demonstrate high intra-subject variability and widen the acceptance range of C{max} .
-If high intra-individual variability (CVintra > 30 %) is expected, the applicants might follow respective guideline recommendations.
+If high intra-individual variability ($CV{intra} > 30$ %) is expected, the applicants might follow respective guideline recommendations.